cincheo/jsweet-http-server/README.md

 # Extend the server with your own libs / classes

-In order to compile Java source code that uses external libs without compile-time errors, you can add dependencies in your ``pom.xml``.
+In order to compile Java source code that uses external libs without Java compile-time errors, you can add dependencies in your ``pom.xml``.
 Your can also simple add source code in the ``src/main/java`` directory of the server.

+Note that the TypeScript to JavaScript transpilation step will fail if you don't have the right TypeScript definition files.
+In order to avoid failure to generate JavaScript without the appropriate TypeScript definitions, you should switch the ``ignoreTypeScriptErrors`` option to true.

 # Use the DLite UI to call the server